Migrate from BizTalk Services to Azure Logic Apps

 Microsoft Azure BizTalk Services (MABS) is retiring.
-Use this topic to move your MABS integration solutions to Azure Logic Apps, follow the guidance in this article.
+To move your MABS integration solutions to Azure Logic Apps, follow the guidance in this article.

 - Microsoft BizTalk Services Hybrid Connections